muppet9010/Factorio-The-Factory-And-The-Factory/README.md

 Done v1:
  - map tiles are claimed by a team using a land claim marker (team tile). team tiles cost 1 copper to make.
  - you may only place all buildings and landmines on team tiles or unclaimed tiles. they will be blocked by the game on other team's tiles.
- - 2 new forces each set to enemy with each other, but with a mutual cease fire
+ - 2 new teams for the factories, each set to enemy with each other, but with a mutual cease fire. so can't interact with each others stuff, but won't automatically shoot each other.
- - breach is allied to everyone including biters
+ - breach team is allied to everyone including biters
+ - a team tile is crafted and is a selection tool item to draw the area you want to claim. allowing varying sized areas at a time. it will then claim the selected tiles as approperiate.
+ - a team tile item has an alternative function of removing team tiles that don't have buildings on them.
+  - placing buildings (not landmines) on unclaimed tiles will automatically place team tiles if you/storage has enough. otherwise the building will be returned to the player.
+ - you can not remove land claim from under a building that needs it

 TODO v1:
- - placing buildings (not landmines) on unclaimed tiles will automatically place team tiles if you/storage has enough. otherwise the building will be returned to the player/robot.
- - a team tile is something that you use a special selection tool to draw the area you want to claim. allowing varying sized areas at a time.
+ - convert surface entity queries to get as one action and then loop over them
+ - robots placing buildings have same behaviour and restrictions as players, take land claim from logic network magically or cancel ghost.
  - start the game with a number of land claims per team ???
  - a team's tile can be placed on another teams tile to create a crosshatched area if the space is unoccupied. the team making the crosshatch must have their new crosshatch tile connected to another of their tiles or crosshatchs.
  - nothing can be built on a cross hatched area by either team.